Terror charges to remain in Fahad Malik case

 Jawad Malik, who is leading campaign for justice for his brother, commented: “This means that the trial will continue in the Anti-Terrorism Court, Islamabad, and will not be stopped.”

-The letter was originated by Afzal Khan MP, Labour MP from Manchester, and supported by Baroness Sayeeda Warsi, Jack Bremerton MP, Lord Qurban Hussain, Julie Cooper MP, Judith Cummins MP, Lord Nazir Ahmed, Gill Furnis MP, Alex Norris MP, Debbie Abrahams MP, Khalid Mahmood MP, Vernon Coaker MP, Faisal Rashid MP, Stephen Timms MP, Naz Shah MP, Pausal Sheriff MP, Liam Byrne MP, John Grogan MP, Tony Lloyd MP, Muhammad Yasin MP and Afzal Khan MP.
+The letter was originated by Afzal Khan MP, Labour MP from Manchester, and supported by Baroness Sayeeda Warsi, Jack Bremerton MP, Lord Qurban Hussain, Julie Cooper MP, Judith Cummins MP, Lord Nazir Ahmed, Gill Furnis MP, Alex Norris MP, Debbie Abrahams MP, Khalid Mahmood MP, Vernon Coaker MP, Faisal Rashid MP, Stephen Timms MP and others.

 ISLAMABAD/LONDON: The Supreme Court of Pakistan has dismissed the petition filed by Raja Arshad, one of the three murder suspects, to remove terrorism charges from the murder case of British Pakistani Barrister Fahad Malik.